 This care includes:

-Care can be sought either at the open house or by submitting an Inmate Request to Staff.
+Care can be sought at the open house or by submitting an Inmate Request to Staff.

 Residential Drug Abuse Program (RDAP)

 FPC Yankton offers the Residential Drug Abuse Program (RDAP).
-It also offers drug abuse programs, CHOICES (a drug awareness program), a Drug Abuse Education course, and the Non-Residential Drug Abuse Program (NR-DAP).
+It also provides drug abuse programs, CHOICES (a drug awareness program), a Drug Abuse Education course, and the Non-Residential Drug Abuse Program (NR-DAP).

 FPC Yankton Educational, Library, and Recreation Offerings